lomes0/Serializer/README.md

 # Serializer
-A naive serializeation implementation with C++ templates
+A naive serializeation implementation with C++ templates.